Lucaa8/NBTTagsAPI/README.md

 NBTTags API uses java reflection to get your server's version and access to the right NMS package.
 So you can use your plugin with all versions.

-*(Currently, the only release is built with Spigot 1.15.2, but you can change the version into the pom.xml or wait that I build it with others versions)*

 ## How do I use the API

 Import;